20 Things to do After Installing MX Linux (2021)

 MX Linux, as one of the most popular Linux distributions, has a whole lot to offer.
-In this post, I’ve picked top 20 things every user should do after installing MX Linux in 2020.
+In this post, I’ve picked top 20 things most users should do after installing MX Linux in 2021.

 - Enable Double-click

 - Install Nvidia Drivers

 - Configure Panel